MethodAtlas

 Journal of Labor EconomicsDOI: 10.1086/209979

-Card used a shift-share instrument based on historical settlement patterns of immigrant groups to predict current immigration flows to U.S. cities.
-This 'enclave instrument' has been adopted in hundreds of subsequent immigration studies and is a classic example of the shift-share approach.
+Card uses a shift-share instrument based on historical settlement patterns of immigrant groups to predict current immigration flows to U.S. cities.
+This 'enclave instrument' is adopted in hundreds of subsequent immigration studies and is a classic example of the shift-share approach.

 Tags